Close-up perspective of the façade of the U.S. Capitol building

 Monuments, culture and local flavor: a brief guide to Washington, D.C.

 But take the time to venture beyond the Mall.
 Myriad museums, sophisticated dining, diverse shopping, professional sports teams and in the spring, the incredible cherry blossoms around the Tidal Basin, are easy walks, short bike trips or Metro rides away.

-In D.C., it’s easy to pair your sightseeing with museum touring.
+In Washington D.C., it’s easy to pair your sightseeing with museum touring.
 A number of Smithsonian Institution museums are located on or near the Mall, and they’re all free.
 The National Air & Space Museum, Museum of American History and the Museum of Natural History are must-sees.
 Art lovers will want to visit the Corcoran Gallery, the American Art Museum, the Freer Gallery of Art, the Museum of African Art and Museum of Women in the Arts.
 And, these are just a few of the many found throughout the District.

 Via Segway, bicycle, foot or coach, guided and self-guided tours make it easy for you to see the icons on the Mall and beyond.
 Various companies offer bus and walking tours; others use bicycles, Segways and even amphibious duck boats to show you the sights.
 Themed tours have also become popular, including scandal and ghost-story narrations.
 Food-themed tours include craft beer, Italian cuisine and a six-course moveable feast with historical insights.

 Washington D.C.
 Dining Culture

 One of the perennial “best restaurant cities” in the U.S., the District’s dining scene ranges from sophisticated to down-home, with everything in between.
 You can enjoy traditional game served with a modern touch, inspired molés from Mexico, fine French cuisine, Southern-inspired delights and the greatest concentration of Ethiopian restaurants in any city outside Africa.